Child Internet Safety

 Even if you don’t subscribe to an online service or Internet service, your child may meet an offender while online at a friend’s house or the library.
 Most computers come preloaded with online and/or Internet software.
 Computer-sex offenders will sometimes provide potential victims with a computer account for communications with them.

 What Should You Do If You Suspect Your Child Is Communicating With A Sexual Predator Online?

 - Consider talking openly with your child about your suspicions.
 Tell them about the dangers of computer-sex offenders.

-- Review what is on your child's computer.
-If you don't know how, ask a friend, coworker, relative, or other knowledgeable person.
+- Review what is on your child’s computer and/or phone.
+If you don’t know how, ask a friend, coworker, relative, or other knowledgeable person.
 Pornography or any kind of sexual communication can be a warning sign.